phhu/greatContentAutoRefreshBookmarklet/README.md

 Installation
 ============

+Drag the link from https://cdn.rawgit.com/phhu/reloadAndBeepOnChangeBookmarklet/master/installationLink.html to the bookmarketlets bar.

-Create a new bookmark and put the contents of file ```reloadAndBeepOnChangeBookmarklet.js``` as the URL.
+Alternatively, create a new bookmark and put the contents of file ```reloadAndBeepOnChangeBookmarklet.js``` as the URL.